PoisotLab/MS_network_els/els_networks.md

 Additionnaly, @pois17hpt recently showed that biotic interactions respond to environmental conditions on their own, independantly of species. **(needs conclusion / transition)**

 A multitude of species can live in the same geographic area, forming an ecological community.
 Some of these species share a similar ecology, meaning that their requirements are overlapping in some extent.
-What makes it possible for these species to coexist and not be subject to competitive exclusion (ref Gause 1934), thus maintaining ecosystems biodiversity is another central question of ecology (ref).
+What makes it possible for these species to coexist and not be subject to competitive exclusion (ref Gause 1934) -- thus maintaining ecosystems biodiversity -- is another central question of ecology (ref).
 To understand the drivers of species coexistence and diversity maintenance, it is necessary to study how the different species of the community interact, as it defines the extent of their competition.
 Species that share a fraction of their resources or predators are subject to intra- and interspecific competition and susceptible to competitive exclusion in the absence of stabilizing and/or equalizing mechanisms (Chesson 2000).
-Stabilizing mechanisms include all processes increasing intraspecific relatively to interspecific competition (e.g. resource partitioning, frequency dependant predation, fluctuation-dependant mechanisms) while equalizing mechanisms encompass the processes minimizing fiteness differences between competiting species (Chesson 2000).
+Stabilizing mechanisms include all processes increasing intraspecific relatively to interspecific competition (e.g. resource partitioning, frequency dependant predation, fluctuation-dependant mechanisms) while equalizing mechanisms encompass the processes minimizing fitness differences between competiting species (Chesson 2000).
 Ecological networks offer an ideal methodological framework to resolve these mechanisms and their relative importance as they map the interactions between species.
+In particular the use of population or biomass dynamics model applied to ecological networks (ref examples) has allowed to integrate the mechanisms of species coexistence and the interactive structure of communities.
+Using this approach, May (refs) showed using simple (LV ?) models applied to (10 ?) species communities that rich and densely connected species were, in spite of their quasi-ubiquity in Nature (ref), theoretically infeasible as most species were subject to dynamic exctinction.
+The existence of mechanisms related to the organisation of the interactions among species that improve their coexistence, and thus the network persistence, is then necessary and has been widely explored since then.
+Using a similar approach, other showed that the non-random structure of ecological networks improved species coexistence (Martinez, Williams and Dunne, 2006).
+In mutualistic networks, the nested structure has been shown to minimize competition relatively to competition (Bastolla et al, 2009, Sugihara & Ye 2009).
+In these networks, the asymetry of dependances (explain) also increase persistence (Bascompte, Jordano & Olesen 2006).

 - models: integrating population dynamics and community interactive structure
 - early results (May 1973) show that while diverse and densely connected communities are almost ubiquitous in natures, they are theoretically impossible (10 species, random structure) => necessarily, there are mechanisms related to the organisation of the interactions among species that improve their persistence / allow coexistence.
 - allow to test different situations / mechanisms
 - results:
   - in food webs, structure (niche model), behavioral non-linearities (competition between producers and reduced consumption of rare resources) (Martinez, Williams and Dunne 2006), allometrically-scaled metabolic rates (Brose et al., 2006) improve species coexistence, usually measured as the percentage of persisting species
   - in mutualistic networks : asymetry of dependances (in a pairwise interaction, if a plant A depend strongly on a pollinator B for pollination, B often does not rely strongly on A for ressources) Bascompte, Jordano and Olesen 2006 and nested architecture (minimize competition relatively to competition) (Bastolla et al., 2009, Sugihara & Ye 2009).

 - assembly dynamics